 Update of Olde Ivy Email Lists – John Bennison has worked on this project and says the email list has been updated.

-Acquisition of Camera System for CH Security – D‘Ari has not been able to get the company to come out for an appointment, yet.
+Acquisition of Camera System for CH Security – D‘Ari has not been able to get the company to come out for an appointment yet.

 NEW BUSINESS

-Financials, Month Ending June, 2023 – Joe reported that our Money Market decreased to cover some operating expenses, but we should be able to transfer these funds back in July.
+Financials, Month Ending June 2023 – Joe reported that our Money Market decreased to cover some operating expenses, but we should be able to transfer these funds back in July.
 Our net income is up significantly from June, almost $60,000, because of Special Assessment payments.
 We must start the annual budget process in July/August and finish by October 1.
 The budget is distributed with the annual meeting notice.
 Kelvin Garmon can meet with each sub-association to refresh their reserve study.

 Manager’s Update